 The function is a wrapper for the univariate (non-homogeneous Poisson process model) and exponential dependence model applied to the minimum component (tail dependence coefficient).

-).
+For the latter, the user can select either the rate ("taildep" or inverse rate parameter ("rtaildep").
 The inverse rate parametrization works better for uniformity of the p-value distribution under the likelihood ratio test for the changepoint.

 For the coefficient of tail dependence, users must provide pairwise minimum of marginally exponentially distributed margins (see example)